-For a taste of what’s on offer, here’s a look at the top 10 universities in London, based on the QS World University Rankings® 2014/15.
+For a taste of what’s on offer, here’s a look at the top 10 universities in London, based on the QS World University Rankings® 2015/16.

 Image credits: Alun Salt (School of Oriental and African Studies); City University London; Birkbeck College

 This article was originally published in October 2013.
-It was updated in November 2014 to reflect the latest QS World University Rankings® results.
+It was updated in September 2015 to reflect the latest QS World University Rankings® results.